ms-gx/CircAidMe/README.md

 # Known limitations
 * CircAidMe at this stage does not support Gzipped input or output (`*.fastq.gz`or `*.fasta.gz`).
 Might be addressed later if needed.
-* CircAidMe has multicore support (parameter `--threads`).
+* CircAidMe has multi-core support (parameter `--threads`).
 However, the speed does not scale perfectly linear.
 Can be improved at a later stage.